John Septimus Roe Anglican Community School: Curriculum

 In Year 9, students pick any two elective subjects that they study twice-a-week for the whole year, alongside an adulthood program called The Rite Journey.
 The available electives include those listed above, as well as outdoor education, Mandarin Chinese, Indonesian, and the school's basketball program.

 Study in the senior secondary years is reflective of the guidelines set down by the School Curriculum and Standards Authority (SCSA).
-Year 10 students can choose three elective subjects from the following list: accounting and business, applied information technology, basketball, children and family studies, Chinese, computer science, dance, drama, engineering, food and technology, Indonesian, materials design and technology (in wood or metal), media studies, outdoor education, physical education studies, science project, and visual art.
+Year 10 students can choose three elective subjects to study twice-a-week for the whole year, with most students carrying over their subjects from the previous year.

 In Years 11 and 12, students take six courses, with four 55-minute periods for each course per week.
-JSR offers multiple different pathways, including the following:
+JSR offers multiple different pathways of study, which are: